 Additionally, they rarely claim to have a problem and can often convince family members to back up this perception for them.

 Family counseling, on top of individual treatment, will be necessary for the functional alcoholic.

 The intermediate familial type of alcoholic is typically middle-aged.
 They could be former young adult alcoholics, or they could have just started their addiction.
 More than half of them come from families with one or more alcoholics in them, which could include parents, siblings, or even grandparents.

 Co-occurring issues exist in some types of alcoholics, and the intermediate familial alcoholic is an example of that.
 Meaning, they can also suffer from a mental health illness such as:

 - Multiple addictions to substances like nicotine or cocaine

 Depending on their length of use, treatment may need to begin with medical detoxification.
-Then they can properly begin their recovery in both inpatient therapy and outpatient therapy.
+Then they can properly begin their recovery in outpatient therapy.
 Relapse prevention skills will be a focus of treatment, as well as family therapy.

 Because family members may continue their addiction, learning how to interact with them or not interact with them will be essential for recovery success.

 This type of alcoholic has been abusing alcohol for many years and can begin seeing the negative and dangerous effects of their problem.
 They may experience health problems such as liver disease.